rubel75/BerryPI/tutorials/tutorial2/readme.txt

-    Calculation of Born effective charge of GaAs (Gallium Arsenide)
+         Calculation of Born effective charge of GaAs

-For the calculation of Born effective charge of As in GaAs one of the 4 As atoms has been displaced form it’s equilibrium position by +0.01(lambda1) and -0.01(lambda2) where they both represents fractional coordinates.
+For the calculation of Born effective charge of As in GaAs one of the 4 As atoms has been displaced along Z-axis form it’s equilibrium position by +0.01(lambda1) and -0.01(lambda2) in fractional coordinates.

-1 lambda1
+1 Case lambda1
-Calculation of polarization for state where the As atom has been displaced by +0.01(fractional coordinate) from its equilibrium position.
+Calculation of polarization for state where the As atom has been displaced by +0.01 (fractional coordinate) from its equilibrium position.

 1.1 Change the current directory to ~/tutorial/tutorial2/lambda1

-2.1.2 Perform WIEN2k initialization
+1.2 Perform WIEN2k initialization

-$ init_lapw -b -vxc 13 -ecut -8 -numk 230
+$ init_lapw -b -vxc 13 -ecut -6 -numk 230

-Here "-vxc 13" stands for PBE-GGA as exchange correlation function."-ecut -8" means the separation  energy of -8 Ry has been chosen to separate core electron from valance electron. “-numk 230" means that 230 k points has been chosen in Brillouion zone which generates 6*6*6 size k-mesh in the symmetric Brillouion zone
+Here "-vxc 13" stands for PBE-GGA as exchange correlation function."-ecut -8" means the separation  energy of -6 Ry has been chosen to separate core electron from valance electron. “-numk 230" means that 230 k points has been chosen in Brillouion zone which generates 6*6*6 size k-mesh in the symmetric Brillouion zone

 1.3 Execute WIEN2k scf calculation

 $ run_lapw

-in order to optimize electron density.
+in order to optimize the electron density.

-Important: Do not use iterative diagonalization (-it switch) during standard SCF cycle.
-This will give incorrect polarization value.
+Important: Do not use iterative diagonalization (-it switch) during the standard SCF cycle.
+This will give lead to polarization value.

 1.4 Run BerryPI using python

 $ python ~/BerryPI/berrypi –p$(pwd) –k6:6:6

-Here “–p$(pwd)” means that BerryPI program is running for the case (GaAs) preserved in the current directory.
+Here “–p$(pwd)” means that BerryPI program is running for the case (GaAs) located in the current directory.
 “–k6:6:6” means the calculation is being done using 6*6*6 k-mesh in the full Brillouin zone (non symmetric) with a total of 216 k points.

 Note: k-mesh in BerryPI should not necessarily be identical to that used in the SCF cycle

-1.5 Once the calculation is completed the result will be printed like this [ BerryPi ] Total Polarization in C/m^2 [2pi modulo] :[0.7098546974245026, 0.7098547017401123, 0.4807039231832056]]
-[ BerryPi ] Total Polarization in C/m^2[-pi to +pi ]
+1.5 Once the calculation is completed the result will be printed like this [ BerryPi ] Total Phase in the unit of 2*pi [2*pi modulo]: [1.4444444466908883, 1.4444444597055879, 0.9779037963902364] [ BerryPi ] Total Phase Remapped in the unit of 2*pi [-pi to +pi]: [-0.5555555533091117, -0.5555555402944121, 0.9779037963902364]
-:[-0.27302103729537935, -0.2730210329797696, 0.4807039231832056]

-Here three total polarization values corresponds to X,Y and Z components of polarization respectively.
-As the structure has just been perturbed in Z direction, only Z component of polarization has to be considered.
+Here three total phase (sum of electronic and ionic phase)  values corresponds to X,Y and Z components of polarization, respectively.
+As the structure has only been perturbed in Z direction, only Z component of polarization has to be considered.

-Note: The total polarization has been reported twice for different pi wrapping complications.
-But in this particular case both the polarization values are the same which is generally may not be the case.
-This will be discussed later in this tutorial for the particular case where two polarization values are different and only one of them needs to be considered while using polarization value for further calculation.
+Note: The total phase has been reported twice for different pi wrapping approaches.
+In this particular case both the phase values are the identical which is generally may not be the case.

-2 lambda2
+2 Case lambda2
-Calculation of polarization for state where the As atom has been displaced by -0.01(fractional coordinate) from its equilibrium position.
+Calculation of polarization for state where the As atom has been displaced by -0.01 (fractional coordinate) from its equilibrium position.

 2.1 Copy all files from lambda1 to lambda2 directory